atooma/atooma-android-sdk/README.md

 Each trigger can specify a list of input parameters and output variables; parameters and variables must be declared in each trigger class.

-A trigger can be of three types
+There are 3 types of trigger:

+-Trigger: the classic one, onInvoke method is called when the rule is activated
--IntentBasedTrigger: the received() method is called when a specified intent is called -AlarmBasedTrigger:the onTimeout() method is called in a specific time set by the developer.
+-IntentBasedTrigger: onReceive() method is called when a specified intent is called
--Trigger:the onInvoke method is called when the rule is activated
+-AlarmBasedTrigger: onTimeout() method is called at a specific moment set by the developer.

-When a trigger wants to notify Atooma that the rule has to trigger must call the trigger() method.
+When a trigger wants to notify Atooma that the rule has to trigger, it must call the trigger() method.

 Create your first Module
 ------------------------